marcelclaro/Epitalnew/README.md

 HDF5 to save structured data.

 [VTK](https://vtk.org/) is required for load some 3D models (Heterostructure3D.hpp).
 Sometimes is trick to install it.
-If you have problems, quit Heterostructure3D.hpp/Heterostructure3D.cpp files
+If you have problems and don't want to use this function, quit Heterostructure3D.hpp/Heterostructure3D.cpp files

 How to use
 -----------

-The folder /src/Examples has some examples of tested simulations
+The folder /src/Examples has some examples of tested simulations.

+Check: /src/Examples/transfermatrix_example.cpp
+It has an example how to calculate the energy and wavefunctions of an AlGaAs/GaAs quantum well.

 To compile:

 1. Create a folder inside /src with a name .build
+2. Add your code
+3. Include your main file on the CMakeLists.txt code
-2. Run CMake and check if all the dependencies are satisfied
+4. Run CMake and check if all the dependencies are satisfied
-3. Run make and Good Luck!
+5. Run "make epital" and Good Luck!

 Example:

 ```
 cd src
+(write our code and include it on the CMakeLists)
 mk .build
 cd .build
 cmake ..